ramya23000505/19AI307_JAVA/Module-01/DAY-5/README.md

 # Ex.No:1(E)  STATIC VARIABLE

 ## AIM:
-To write a Java program to print student details (name and age), where age is the same for all students.
-Use a static variable to represent the age and demonstrate its use in accessing a shared value across all class objects
+To write a Java program that takes a number from the user (between 1 and 7) and displays the corresponding name of the weekday.

 ## ALGORITHM :
 1. Start the program.

+2. Import the necessary package java.util.Scanner to read user input.

+3. Define a class named Weekday.

+4. Implement the main() method as the entry point of the program.

-2. Create a class named Student.
+5. Create an instance of the Scanner class named sc to read user input.

-3. Declare a static variable age in the Student class.
-4. Declare an instance variable name.
-5. Create a constructor to initialize the student's name.
+6. Prompt the user to enter an integer between 1 and 7 using System.out.print().

+7. Read the input number using sc.nextInt().

-6. Define a method displayDetails() to print the student's name and age.
+8. Use a switch-case statement to match the number and print the corresponding weekday.

-7. In the main method:
-I.	Assign a value to the static variable age.
-II.
-Create multiple Student objects with different names.
-III.
-Call the displayDetails() method for each student.
-8. End the program.
+9. End the program.